Father of Quebec boy who was subject of an Amber Alert taken to hospital

 Quebec provincial police have not responded to requests for comment about what charges the man might face when he returns to his home province.

-As of Sunday morning, it was not yet clear when the man would be handed over to Quebec police.
+As of Sunday afternoon, it was not yet clear when the man would be transferred to Quebec police.

-"He will be transferred as soon as his state of health allows," said spokesman Claude Denis.
+"This man will be back in Quebec when his health conditions are better," spokesman Claude Denis said.

-Meanwhile, volunteers and police officers continued their search Sunday morning for a 71-year-old man who's been missing from Lachute, west of Montreal, since Friday.
+Meanwhile, volunteers and police officers continued their search Sunday for a 71-year-old man who has been missing from Lachute, Que., west of Montreal, since Friday.

 Yvon Lacasse previously used the car in which the six-year-old boy was found safe.